ahcano/project1_group4/README.md

-# Project Title: Analyzing the QGREEN index to forecast the index’s future Endeavors.
+# Project Title: Analyzing GREEN and NON-GREEN indices performances to forecast future Endeavors, projecting where to invest to yield the best ROI.

 ## Team Members
 * Ryan Judd